totallyNotAUser/New-CollabVM/README.md

 # New-CollabVM
 The New CollabVM Userscripts

 lol it's undfuedddd!
 I KNOW THE FEATURES OF GITHUB
+The script is dead, 2.0 is offically out.